Committments and policies

 Upholding the respect of Human Rights along the Value Chain

-Throughout 2023, we strengthened our commitment to uphold the respect of human rights within our supply chain by implementing Human Rights Risk Assessments (HRRA).
-This initiative also anticipates the provisions of the European Parliament and Council's Directive on Corporate Sustainability Due Diligence (CSDDD).
+Throughout 2023, we strengthened our commitment to uphold the respect of human rights, anticipating the requirements set forth by the Directive of the European Parliament and of the Council on Corporate Sustainability Due Diligence (CSDDD).
+As part of this effort, we conducted a Human Rights Risk Assessment (HRRA).

-Between 2019 and 2023, despite the constraints imposed by the Covid-19 emergency, we successfully audited 162 strategic suppliers.
-The audit findings consistently demonstrated full compliance with Fincantieri standards.
+Between 2019 and 2023, despite the challenges posed by the COVID-19 emergency, 162 ESG audits were conducted on strategic suppliers.
+The results consistently demonstrated full compliance with Fincantieri's standards.

 Which objectives do we have on this topic?